atsyscorp/yii2-mailqueue/README.md

 Following properties are available for customizing the mail queue behavior.

-- `table`: Name of the database table to store emails added to the queue.
 - `mailsPerRound`: Number of emails to send at a time.
 - `maxAttempts`: Maximum number of sending attempts per email.